RodrigoFMuniz/django-rest-api-course/README.md

 ### -> Create atracoes app
 > 1. Use command:
 >> `python manage.py startapp atracoes`
+> 2. Register into INSTALLED_APPS in settings.py
-> 2. Define your table by creating a model class
+> 3. Define your table by creating a model class
-> 3. Register the class into admin.py using the command line:
+> 4. Register the class into admin.py using the command line:
 >> `admin.site.register(Atracao)`
-> 4. Make migration using the command line:
+> 5. Make migration using the command line:
 >> `python manage.py makemigrations`
-> 5. Create a table using migrate command:
+> 6. Create a table using migrate command:
 >> `python manage.py migrate`

 ### -> Repeat step *Create a sub-folder called api into you app, at same level of migrations*